ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-10-21
+## 2024-12-16

-Worked on a new project today
+Exploring new technologies

-> Programming is the art of telling another human what one wants the computer to do.
+> Software is eating the world.

 *Auto-generated commit for activity tracking*